Kotlin/dokka/docs/topics/runners/cli.md

 <deflist>
     <def title="url">
-        <p>Root URL of documentation to link with.
-Must contain a trailing slash.</p>
+        <p>The root URL of documentation to link with.
+It **must** contain a trailing slash.</p>
         <p>
-            Dokka will do its best to automatically find <code>package-list</code> for the given URL, and link declarations together.
+            Dokka does its best to automatically find <code>package-list</code> for the given URL and link declarations together.
         </p>
         <p>
-            If automatic resolution fails or if you want to use locally cached files instead, consider providing <code>packageListUrl</code>.
+            If automatic resolution fails or if you want to use locally cached files instead, consider providing the <code>packageListUrl</code>.
         </p>
     </def>
     <def title="packageListUrl">
         <p>
-            Specifies the exact location of a <code>package-list</code> instead of relying on Dokka automatically resolving it.
-Can also be a locally cached file to avoid network calls.
+            The exact location of a <code>package-list</code>.
+This is an alternative to relying on Dokka automatically resolving it.
+This can also be a locally cached file to avoid network calls.
         </p>
     </def>
 </deflist>

 ### Complete configuration

-Below you can see all possible configuration options applied at once.
+Below you can see all the possible configuration options applied at the same time.

 ```json
 {